 Gratitude: A Cross-Cultural Conduit for Trust

 We’ve learned that gratitude can be the key to bridging cultural differences and finding common ground.
-Its expression, while varying in form, signals respect and appreciation across various cultural landscapes — making it an essential tool in cross-cultural negotiations.
+Its expression, while varying in form, signals respect and appreciation across various cultural landscapes, making it an essential tool in cross-cultural negotiations.

 Gratitude transcends verbal language and resonates on an emotional level.
 In our earlier examples, the expression of gratitude helps meet the underlying needs rather than surface wants.
 For the collectivist, it’s all about being welcomed into the ‘in-group.’
-For the individualist, gratitude powers the individual desire for personal achievement and recognition.
+For the individualist, gratitude powers the individual's desire for personal achievement and recognition.

-More importantly, though, gratitude acts as a reflection of ethical conduct.
+More importantly, though, gratitude reflects ethical conduct.

-When you demonstrate gratitude, you can signal fairness — a quality that is universally respected and essential for trust in any cultural context.
+When you demonstrate gratitude, you can signal fairness, a quality that is universally respected and essential for trust in any cultural context.

 “When you demonstrate gratitude, you can signal fairness — a quality that is universally respected and essential for trust in any cultural context.”